Benefits of solar energy in homes

 Solar Energy Cons

-It is possible for the system to pay back its costs over time, based on where you live.
-Since you don’t have to pay for as much electricity from your utility This is a possibility.
+It is possible that the system will pay back its costs in the future, based upon where you live.
+Since you don’t have to pay for as much the electricity you get from your utility it is feasible.
 There could be a decrease in your monthly expenses when net metering is activated.

 House Icon